abpanic/Task-Tracker/Building.md

 # Building the Pomodoro Timer for Ubuntu

-This step-by-step guide will walk you through building the Pomodoro Timer application for Ubuntu.
+This step-by-step guide will walk you through the step-by-step building process I went through for the Pomodoro Timer application for Ubuntu.

 ## Prerequisites